-The Allotments need to be kept secure, especially with recent security problems with the adjacent School Field; it was also felt that encroaching vegetation from neighbouring properties should be kept at bay.
+The Allotments need to be kept secure, especially with recent security problems with the adjacent School Field, and also that encroaching vegetation from neighbouring properties are kept at bay.
 A new site might be preferable if the waiting list lengthens.
-The Victorian Orchard above Station Road was also identified as a suitable project for
+The Victorian Orchard above Station Road was also identified as a suitable project for community use.